13th May 2026

 Robert Rotoloni estimates 7fps production at 54 cameras in his March 1997 article published in the Nikon Historical Newsletter.
 He further recounts rumours of 20 of the Version 2 9fps cameras being supplied as loaners at the Montreal Olympics.
 From the state of mine, and from an image of its matching motor drive that I have seen, this combination was never issued for unknown reasons and probably only recently have they been split up, although why confounds me!

-Sadly this camera body has to go - I've run out of space and, ironically, life!
-I've got aggressive prostate cancer, and whilst in remission, that's what's going to get me in the end, so I've got to clear the shelves while I still have the chance.
-Please drop me an email if you are interested.
+Sadly this camera body has now gone to a new owner - I've run out of space and, ironically, life!
+I've got aggressive prostate cancer, and whilst in remission, that's what's going to get me in the end, so I've had to clear the shelves while I still have the chance.
+Let's hope that the new 'custodian' can find the matching motor drive for it.

 Nikon F High Speed - version 2 'Montreal'